 Careers & Employment Opportunities

 Graduates in nursing, midwifery and radiography from the School of Health Sciences gain both an academic and professional qualification that is well-regarded by Betsi Cadwaldr University Health Board, Bronglais Hospital, Aberystwyth, University Hospital of North Staffordshire, the Countess of Chester Hospital and other educational partner placement providers in Wales and England.
-Graduates from the New BSc Health & Well-being degree will have a broad range of career opportunities in public and private healthcare sectors as well as local and national government and policy bodies.

 Our employability record is excellent and you can view current statistics as well as other essential information about our programmes at Unistats.